Texas Sheet Cake

 I followed suit.
 (Because, I follow the chocolate.
 It’s what I do.
 It’s my mission in life I think.
 Ya know, priorities!)

+I had some sour cream I wanted to use up and I’ve never had Texas Sheet Cake with sour cream in it, always buttermilk, so I think it was meant to be.
 And notice in this recipe, there is no cinnamon.
 You can add it, but to tell you the truth, WE didn’t miss it at all.
 In fact, there was no mention…hey is something missing?
 Nope.

 My husband liked this version better than the one we grew up with that had cinnamon and buttermilk.
 And the sour cream just adds a lightness and it’s so moist.
 I agreed with him.
 I did like this one just a tad better.

-to enhance this Southern beauty.
-Use whatever you have on hand, but I love that Hershey’s Special Dark Baking Cocoa
+We also used chocolate extract to enhance this old-fashioned Southern treat!
+Use whatever you have on hand, but I love using both cocoas, to give it that rich, dark chocolate flavor!

-I used it in these Intense Dark Chocolate Mocha Latte Cookies too.
+- Intense Dark Chocolate Mocha Latte Cookies

-Southern Dark Chocolate Texas Sheet Cake
+Dark Chocolate Texas Sheet Cake

 Ingredients